-On October 31, 2022, Capella announced that it had completed its acquisition of a 100% interest in a portfolio of lithium (lithium-cesium-tantalum, or “LCT”) and rare-earth element (“REE”) pegmatite reservations in central Finland (Figure 1).
-The projects are predominantly focused on LCT pegmatite complexes located within the Järvi-Pohjanmaa and Seinäjoki lithium-permissive tracts as defined by the Geological Survey of Finland (“GTK”).
+Capella announced on October 31, 2022, that it had acquired a 100% interest in a portfolio of lithium (lithium-cesium-tantalum, or “LCT”) and rare-earth element (“REE”) pegmatite reservations in central Finland through the acquisition of elementX Finland Oy (Figure 1).
+The portfolio currently consists of five reservations covering a total area of 2,300 square kilometres and which are predominantly focused on spodumene-bearing pegmatite complexes within the Järvi-Pohjanmaa and Seinäjoki lithium-permissive tracts as defined by the Geological Survey of Finland (“GTK”).

 European Commission Critical Raw Minerals Act

-Expected 2022/2023 Work Program
+Expected 2023 Work Program

 Capella’s work to date has focused on the compilation of available geological data from the Finnish Geological Survey (“GTK”), including Bottom of Till (“BoT”) data from the northernmost Nabba reservation and outcrop occurrence databases (including descriptions of pegmatite complexes) in the Lappajärvi W reservation.

 EEM announced on June 6, 2023, the engagement of Resourceful Geoscience to undertake systematic exploration over the Central Finland properties during the northern summer.
 The primary goal of this work will be to rank target areas and bring them to drill-ready status.